swang392/Sprout/README.md

 **Optional Nice-to-have Stories**

+- [x] User can see a detailed view of their tasks
+- [ ] User can edit tasks
+- [ ] User can edit profile after creating it
 - [ ] User can see a list of their followers
-- [ ] User can connect friends through facebook or google sdk
+- [ ] User can connect friends through facebook sdk
-- [ ] User can edit tasks
-- [ ] User can see locations of other friends
 - [ ] user can search for other users
 - [ ] User can see a list of their following
 - [x] User can like accomplishments on social feed